Evaluating Self-Supervised Learning for Molecular Graph Embeddings: Abstract

 \section{Abstract}

-Graph Self-Supervised Learning (GSSL) paves the way for learning graph embeddings without expert annotation, which is particularly impactful for molecular graphs since the number of possible molecules is enormous and labels are expensive to obtain.
-However, by design, GSSL methods are not trained to perform well on one particular downstream task but aim for transferability to many, making evaluating them less straightforward.
-As a step toward obtaining profiles of molecular graph embeddings with diverse and interpretable attributes, we introduce \emph{Molecular Graph Representation Evaluation} (\benchmark), a suite of probe tasks, categorised into (i) generic graph, (ii) molecular substructure, and (iii) embedding space properties.
-By benchmarking existing GSSL methods on both existing downstream datasets and \benchmark, we discover surprising discrepancies between conclusions drawn from existing datasets alone versus more fine-grained probing, suggesting that current evaluation protocols do not provide the whole picture.
-Our modular, automated end-to-end GSSL pipeline code will be released upon acceptance, including standardised graph loading, experiment management, and embedding evaluation.
+Graph Self-Supervised Learning (GSSL) provides a robust pathway for acquiring embeddings without expert labelling, a capability that carries profound implications for molecular graphs due to the staggering number of potential molecules and the high cost of obtaining labels.
+However, GSSL methods are designed not for optimisation within a specific domain but rather for transferability across a variety of downstream tasks.
+This broad applicability complicates their evaluation.
+Addressing this challenge, we present "Molecular Graph Representation Evaluation" (\benchmark), generating detailed profiles of molecular graph embeddings with interpretable and diversified attributes. \benchmark offers a suite of probing tasks grouped into three categories: (i) generic graph, (ii) molecular substructure, and (iii) embedding space properties.
+By leveraging \benchmark to benchmark existing GSSL methods against both current downstream datasets and our suite of tasks, we uncover significant inconsistencies between inferences drawn solely from existing datasets and those derived from more nuanced probing.
+These findings suggest that current evaluation methodologies fail to capture the entirety of the landscape.